CastilloGustavo/true-north/README.md

 # true-north
  Project to Apply Sr React Developer.
-The information on how to get up the application is in the Task List folder s
+The information on how to get up the application is in the /TaskList folder